goodyduru/goodyduru.github.io/_drafts/2023-10-05-ipc-unix-signals.md

 By now, I bet you're curious about what those prefixed numbers or strings represent.
 Don't worry, I've got you :-).
 They are called **signals**.
 Let's dive into them.

 ### Signals
 Signals are standardized messages sent to a process by the Operating System.
 These messages are very limited in number and are defined in every modern POSIX-compliant system.
-Some OS might have more and some less, but some universal ones that are on all UNIX-based OS.
+Some OS might have more and some less, but some universal ones are on all UNIX-based OS.
 Here's a list of them and their meaning on [Wikipedia](https://en.wikipedia.org/wiki/Signal_(IPC)#POSIX_signals).

 These messages have a high priority, and thus, the process must be interrupted from its normal flow to handle it.
 The main reason why they have high priority is because lots of process errors are delivered to a process using signals.
 For example, you can see from the `kill` output above that some reasons look like error messages, even though the process didn't have an error.